arizonatribe/centosrethinkdb/README.md

 # Centos RethinkDb

-The RethinkDb datastore is configured here to run inside a [Docker](https://www.docker.com) container, managed by [supervisord](https://supervisord.org/) encapsulating all the dependencies it needs and configuring it with the appropriate parameters for communicating with the web applications that use it.
+The RethinkDb datastore is configured here to run inside a [Docker](https://www.docker.com) container, encapsulating all the dependencies it needs and configuring it with the appropriate parameters for communicating with the web applications that use it.

 # Installation